maravento/blackip/README.md

 ##### Importante Antes de Usar / Important Before Use

-- Blackip solo incluye IPv4 / Blackip only includes IPv4
-- Por el momento, Blackip no incluye CIDR / At the moment, Blackip does not include CIDR
+- Blackip es una ACL solamente para IPv4.
+No incluye CIDR (pero puede agregarlos manualmente). / Blackip is an ACL only for IPv4.
+Does not include CIDR (but you can add them manually).
 - Puede incluir su propia Blacklist IPs, que quiera bloquear y que no se encuentre en **blackip.txt**, editando el script **bipupdate.sh** y descomentando en **ADD OWN LIST** la línea **/path/blackip_own.txt** y reemplazandola por la ruta hacia su propia lista. / You can include your own Blacklist IPs, which you want to block, and that is not on **blackip.txt**, editing **bipupdate.sh** script and uncommenting in **ADD OWN LIST** line **/path/blackip_own.txt** and replacing it with the path to your own list.
 - Antes de utilizar **bipupdate.sh** debe activar la regla en [Squid-Cache](http://www.squid-cache.org/). / You must activate the rule in [Squid-Cache](http://www.squid-cache.org/) before using **bipupdate.sh**.
 - La actualización debe ejecutarse en equipos de pruebas destinados para este propósito.
 Nunca en servidores en producción. / The update must run on test equipment designed for this purpose.
 Never on servers in production.